micheledusi/Deckz/src/logic/score.typ

   /// -> array
   cards
 ) = {
-  let pairs-by-rank = group-cards-by-rank(cards, add-zero: false, allow-invalid: false)
+  let pairs-by-rank = group-ranks(cards, add-zero: false, allow-invalid: false)
     .values() // Get the values (arrays of cards) from the dictionary .filter((cards-of-rank) => cards-of-rank.len() >= 2) // Filter ranks that have at least 2 cards
     .map((cards-of-rank) => choose-k-out-of-n(2, cards-of-rank)) // Take all combinations of 2 cards of each rank